abrt/abrt/tests/helpers/docs/index.rst

    * PURPOSE file
  - add the test to *./aux/test_order*

-The tests are written in bash using `BeakerLib library <https://fedorahosted.org/beakerlib/>`_.
-BeakerLib Quick Reference [`PDF <https://fedorahosted.org/beakerlib/attachment/wiki/Download/BeakerLib%20Quick%20Reference.pdf?format=raw>`_] is what you need.
+The tests are written in bash using `BeakerLib library <https://github.com/beakerlib/beakerlib/>`_.

 It's always good to copy one of the existing tests as a base for your test.
 Good candidates are:
  - run-abrtd which basically serves as an example,